GenieFramework/StippleUI.jl/README.md

 ## StippleUIParser

-A very new tool - still under construction - is StippleUIParser.
+A very new tool is StippleUIParser.
 It converts html code to the respective Julian code.
 This is meant as a helper tool to port demo code from the internet into Stipple/Genie apps.
 ```julia
 julia> doc_string = """
 <template>